Miss World USA 1972

 Miss World USA 1972 was the 11th edition of the Miss World USA pageant and it was held in Hampton, Virginia and was won by Lynda Jean Córdoba Carter of Arizona.
 She was crowned by outgoing titleholder, Karen Brucene Smith of Texas.
-Carter went on to represent the United States at the Miss World 1972 Pageant in London later that year.
+Carter went on to represent the United States at the Miss World 1972 in London later that year.
 She finished in the Top 15 at Miss World.